PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

         - Were students respectful when interacting with others?
         - Did students handle disputes appropriately?
         - Did students perform any malicious actions to gain an unfair advantage for themselves or to deter others?
-    - Knowledge in using collab tools such as GitHub
+    - Knowledge of using collab tools such as GitHub
-        - Appropriate format for contributions were used when creating issues and PRS
+        - Appropriate format for contributions was used when creating issues and PRS
         - Accuracy when following contribution guidelines
         - Collaboration tools were used appropriately (i.e. Bad practices such as ‘force pushes’ in git were not used)
 - Technical Knowledge and Skill